 By PSW Staff • June 23, 2014 Seth Glassman is an accomplished bass player and multi-instrumentalist whose thirty-plus year career has included work and performances with dozens of industry luminaries.
 Like many musicians who have a knack and interest in the technical side of things, Seth Glassman branched out into songwriting and production decades ago.
 He maintains a well-equipped project studio in his New York City home that includes his go-to Daking Audio preamps and compressors, which were recently supplemented by a borrowed Daking FET III compressor to mix a forthcoming album by all-girl power trio New Myths.
 Glassman is an accomplished bass player and multi-instrumentalist whose thirty-plus year career has included work and performances with dozens of industry luminaries including James Brown, Paul McCartney, Diana Ross, and Elvis Costello.
 He is currently the musical director and band leader for 1960s icon Darlene Love.
 “Although I started out strictly as a musician and continue to play that role, I always had an interest in producing and writing songs,” Glassman said.
 “Being a studio musician put me in the privileged position of watching some of the best songwriters, producers and engineers in the world work their magic.
 “Early on, I made a conscious effort to be a sponge – to pay attention and soak up all of their knowledge, perspectives and techniques.
 As I got older, I deliberately moved into songwriting and production and put everything I learned into action.”
 Glassman grew to know Geoff Daking, maker of Daking gear, as they repeatedly crossed paths in NYC studio sessions: Glassman on bass and Daking behind the console.
 “I really respect that Geoff is a musician [he played in the 1960s platinum-selling band Blues Magoos], a sound engineer, and an electrical engineer,” said Glassman.
 “He knows what good music sounds like, and he understands the entire path, from the instruments, through the gear, to the final product.
 “That obviously had – and continues to have – a huge influence on how he designs gear.
 For example, he selected the center frequencies on his EQs based on his decades of experience behind the console.
 Those are the frequencies that would be most useful for him if he were using the gear.”
 Glassman has also learned that the best preamp for vocals will always be his Dakings, which stands head and shoulders above his other big name preamps.
 “Geoff’s preamps have a body and clarity that’s unmatched,” he said.
 “His preamps sound better on more instruments and with more microphones than any other preamp I’ve ever used.
 It’s a totally different situation from the mics, where I always have to try them all out.
 Geoff’s preamps always sound the best.”
 In fact, Glassman seldom goes to any other preamp unless he has too many inputs to use just his Dakings.
 He also has early model Daking FET limiters that he uses as an insert on his stereo bus whenever he mixes with his Pro Tools HD system, citing its transparent but effective dynamics control, provided he doesn’t push it too far (“It’s easy to get an affected sound by driving it, which is exactly what you want for some other uses,” he clarified).
 Glassman’s work with New Myths is in his blood.
 His daughter, Rosie Slater, plays drums with the band in the space between her live and studio work with other artists.
 “It’s a very textually sophisticated album,” he said, “and getting the drums to fit within that tonally and dynamically was challenging and critical.
 With my Daking compressor on the mix bus, I tried all of the other tools in my arsenal to get the drums where I wanted them to be, but to no avail.”
 Glassman called in a favor and got a loaner Daking FET III Stereo Compressor from Geoff via Daking’s U.S. distributor, TransAudio Group.
 “The FET III gave me the sound I was after.
 The drums had control but they weren’t noticeably squashed-sounding.
 After some early criticisms of the drum sound, Rosie loved how things came together with the Daking FET III.”
-TransAudio Group Daking Audio Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Compressors Daking Limiters Musicians Recording Studio · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+TransAudio Group Daking Audio Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Compressors Daking Limiters Musicians Recording Studio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!